-Valdes-Scantling caught one pass for 38 yards in Sunday's victory over the Bills.
+Valdes-Scantling caught three passes for 43 yards in Sunday's loss to the Lions.

-Valdes-Scantling caught one pass for three yards in Sunday's tie with the Vikings.
+Valdes-Scantling caught one pass for 12 yards in Sunday's loss to the Bears.

-Valdes-Scantling caught three passes for 41 yards in Thursday's preseason finale against the Chiefs.
+Valdes-Scantling caught two passes for 19 yards in Sunday's victory over the Falcons.

 It was another quiet day on the score sheet for Valdes-Scantling, who has totaled just 93 receiving yards over five games since topping the century mark in Week 9.
 Not helping his case was a notable drop in playing time, as he was on the field for just 46 percent of the Packers' plays, by far his lowest mark since Week 3.
 Valdes-Scantling had fantasy utility for a while earlier this season, but his value has steadily declined, and those still setting lineups in Week 15 have little reason not to look in a different direction, particularly with the Packers facing the stingy Bears defense.